Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 ⚠️ Things to Watch Out For

-Avoid trading exotic pairs (liquidity might be too low)
+Avoid trading exotic pairs (liquidity could be too low).

 🧠 Final Thoughts